Lockheed 401(k) plan

 You can view account balances and make adjustments by navigating to LM People > Pay and Benefits > Savings Plan – Empower.
 Or, go directly to www.lockheedmartinsavings.com

-About the author: Allen Mueller, CFA, MBA, is an “engineer turned finance nerd” and founder of 7 Saturdays Financial.
-The core focus of his firm is helping Aerospace & Defense employees achieve financial freedom.
+About the author: Allen Mueller, CFA, CFP®, is an “engineer turned finance nerd” and founder of 7 Saturdays Financial.
+The core focus of the 7 Saturdays Financial team is helping pre-retirees and retirees make the most of their “7 Saturdays a week”.

 Note: this article is general guidance and education, not advice.
 Consult your money person or your attorney for financial, tax, and legal advice specific to your situation.